Wengier/dosbox-x-wiki/Guide:MS-DOS.md

 - MS-DOS version 7.0 (included in Windows 95 and 95A)
   - First version to support VFAT
   - First version to allow up to 4GB RAM
+  - First version to support HDDs up to 32GB (CHS type only)
 - MS-DOS version 7.1 (included in Windows 95 OSR2, 98 and 98SE)
   - First version to support FAT32
   - First version to support LBA for HDDs up to 2TB (although FDISK requires patch to support HDD size greater than 64GB)